How To Add A Number To A Fraction

 Imagine you're baking a cake.
 The recipe calls for 1/2 cup of flour, but you realize you also need 1 cup for dusting the pan.
 How much flour do you need in total?
 Or picture this: you have 3 pizzas and want to share an additional 1/4 of a pizza with your friends.
 How many pizzas do you have to share altogether?
 These everyday scenarios illustrate the need to add a whole number to a fraction.

 Adding a number to a fraction might seem daunting at first, but it's a fundamental math skill that unlocks a world of problem-solving possibilities.
-Whether you're a student tackling homework, a chef adjusting a recipe, or simply trying to divide resources fairly, understanding how to combine whole numbers and fractions is essential.
+Think about it: whether you're a student tackling homework, a chef adjusting a recipe, or simply trying to divide resources fairly, understanding how to combine whole numbers and fractions is essential.
 This guide will walk you through the process step-by-step, ensuring you master this valuable skill with confidence.

 Main Subheading